Plinky / Plinky+ Manual

 • CV Y SHIFT BOTTOM on the X/Y row

-LFOs & Knobs
+LFOs and Knobs

 LFO Depth LFO Rate LFO Shape LFO Symmetry Each input also has a dedicated built in LFO that is added on top so that these modulation sources can be useful even without any jacks plugged in.
-Finally, modulators A and B correspond to knobs A & B, which offset these two values.
+Finally, modulators A and B correspond to knobs A and B, which offset these two values.

 CV Level